Desulforudis audaxviator

-"Candidatus Desulforudis audaxviator" is a monospecific genus of bacteria that lives in groundwater at depths from 1.5-3 km below the Earth's surface.
+Candidatus Desulforudis audaxviator is a species of bacterium that lives in groundwater at depths from 1.5-3 km below the Earth's surface.
+The genus is monospecific.

 Etymology

 The name comes from a quotation from Jules Verne's novel Journey to the Center of the Earth, where the hero, Professor Lidenbrock, finds a secret inscription in Latin: Descende, audax viator, et terrestre centrum attinges (Descend, bold traveller, and you will attain the center of the Earth).